 However, too often these conferences have seen the voices of those most impacted by climate change marginalised, with the fossil fuel lobby and big business buying a position at the centre of the conference.
 As hosts, this is a crucial opportunity for the UK to shape the global conversation, and set the tone for future conferences.
-To reverse this broken status quo, parties should commit to:
+To reverse this broken status quo, politicians should commit to:

 - Ban lobbying by fossil fuel companies and big business at the Conference.